gocarter/OBDAnalyser/README.md

 This is app/toolkit for parsing and analyzing data acquired by 'Car Scanner' android app.

-> I'm using this project to improve my skills in python, docker, and coding in general.
+I'm using this project to improve my skills in python, docker, and coding in general.
-> If you want to learn with me, please write to me at: <matciolkosz@gmail.com>
+If you want to learn with me, please write to me at: <matciolkosz@gmail.com>

-> ## Getting Started
+## Getting Started

->
-> These instructions will get you a copy of the project up and running on your local machine for development and
-> testing purposes.
-See deployment for notes on how to deploy the project on a live system.
->
+For now this project is in early development stage.
+If you want to try it, please be my guest and clone/fork it.
+If you want to be part of it, please [email me](mailto:matciolkosz@gmail.com).

 > ### Prerequisites
 >
 > What things you need to install the software and how to install them